 - If they have mentioned their location, do a little research about that as well.

-Everyone who works hard deserves a better career but don’t fall in the trap of fake world and avoid spams.
+Everyone who works hard deserves a better career but don’t fall into the trap of fake world and avoid spams.
 Do your own research; take guidance from someone before you decide to go ahead.
-If you liked the story, please feel free to share it among your colleagues.
+If you liked the story, please feel free to share it with your colleagues.